koustab/on-join-greet/README.md

 Greet can be Enable / Disable in networks basis Channel Add/Remove Options

-This scripts works in mIRC and Addirc
+This scripts works in mIRC and Adiirc